 Question Of The Week: Can You Imagine A World Without Music Genres?

-This isn’t a kpop review or recommendation.
-It’s not even specifically kpop.
-But I do feel it is incredibly relevant, especially given the number of times I’ve seen arguments between those kpop fans who view “pop” as a genre and those who view it as a measurement of an act’s, well… popularity.
+This isn’t a K-pop translation.
+It’s not even specifically K-pop.
+But I do feel it is incredibly relevant, especially given the number of times I’ve seen arguments between K-pop fans who view “pop” as a genre versus those who view it as a measurement of a musician’s, well… popularity.

-I think one reason why kpop fans specifically are particularly concerned with this issue is because so many of our conversations go a little something like this:
+I think one reason why so many K-pop fans are particularly concerned with this issue is because so many of our conversations with non-fans go a little something like this:

 “What kind of music do you like?”